 My inclusion work has been instituted at Second City comedy theatre in three locations – Chicago, Hollywood, and Toronto and was first inspired by a singular question and need: ” How can I improve the racial divide in comedy and change the perception that I work at a “whites only” institution?”
-As Founder of the Bob Curry Fellowship, a six-year master training program that developed emerging comics and performers to develop their comedic voice in sketch and improv, increasing representation to reflect the identities and perspectives of the world has been a goal.
-Empowering talent, professionals, and artists to remember their greatest truth has been a part of my life’s work.
+As creator of Second City’s Bob Curry Fellowship, (now in it’s 12th year!), this training program represents some of my best core work to open doors to diverse underrepresented comics and performers and bridge the divide in how to break into the industry and get your talent seen.
+Empowering talent, professionals, and artists to remember their greatest truth, art and duty to be visible in spaces where there story and truth matters has been a part of my life’s work.

 Improv Abroad